-As of March 31, 2017, the following principal entities of the Sohu Group were qualified as HNTEs and were entitled to an income tax rate of 15%.
+As of June 30, 2017, the following principal entities of the Sohu Group were qualified as HNTEs and were entitled to an income tax rate of 15%.

 - Beijing Sohu New Momentum Information Technology Co., Ltd. ("Sohu New Momentum").
 Sohu New Momentum qualified as an HNTE for the years 2016 to 2018, and will need to re-apply for HNTE qualification in 2019. - Beijing Sohu Internet Information Service Co., Ltd. ("Sohu Internet").
-Sohu Internet qualified as an HNTE for the years 2015 to 2017, and will need to re-apply for HNTE qualification in 2018. - Beijing Sohu New Era Information Technology Co., Ltd. ("Sohu Era"), Sohu Media and Guangzhou Qianjun Network Technology Co., Ltd. ("Guangzhou Qianjun").
+Sohu Internet qualified as an HNTE for the years 2015 to 2017, and will need to reapply for HNTE qualification in 2018. - Beijing Sohu New Era Information Technology Co., Ltd. ("Sohu Era"), Sohu Media and Guangzhou Qianjun Network Technology Co., Ltd ("Guangzhou Qianjun").
 Sohu Era, Sohu Media and Guangzhou Qianjun were each qualified as HNTEs for the years 2014 to 2016.
-Sohu Media and Guangzhou Qianjun will re-apply for HNTE qualification in 2017.
+Sohu Media and Guangzhou Qianjun will re-apply for HNTE qualification in the third quarter of 2017.

 - Beijing Sogou Information Service Co., Ltd. ("Sogou Information").
-Sogou Information qualified as an HNTE for the years 2015 to 2017, and will need to re-apply for HNTE qualification in 2018. - Beijing Sogou Technology Development Co., Ltd. ("Sogou Technology").
-Sogou Technology qualified as an HNTE for the years 2014 to 2016, and will need to re-apply for HNTE qualification in 2017. - Beijing Sogou Network Technology Co., Ltd. ("Sogou Network").
+Sogou Information qualified as an HNTE for the years 2015 to 2017, and will need to reapply for HNTE qualification in 2018. - Beijing Sogou Technology Development Co., Ltd. ("Sogou Technology").
+Sogou Technology qualified as an HNTE for the years 2014 to 2016, and will need to re-apply for HNTE qualification in the third quarter of 2017. - Beijing Sogou Network Technology Co., Ltd. ("Sogou Network").
 Sogou Network qualified as an HNTE for the years 2016 to 2018, and will need to re-apply for HNTE qualification in 2019.

 - Beijing AmazGame Age Internet Technology Co., Ltd. ("AmazGame") and Beijing Gamease Age Digital Technology Co., Ltd. ("Gamease").
-AmazGame and Gamease were both qualified as HNTEs for the years 2014 to 2016, and will need to re-apply for HNTE qualification in 2017. - Beijing Changyou Gamespace Software Technology Co., Ltd. ("Gamespace").
-Gamespace qualified as HNTE for the years 2017 to 2019, and will need to re-apply for HNTE qualification in 2020.
+AmazGame and Gamease were both qualified as HNTEs for the years 2014 to 2016, and will need to re-apply for HNTE qualification in the third quarter of 2017. - Beijing Changyou Gamespace Software Technology Co., Ltd. ("Gamespace").
+Gamespace qualified as HNTE for the years 2017 to 2019, and will need to reapply for HNTE qualification in 2020.